Pradee-07/SCIEnT_Task/README.md

 ## ✨ Credits

-Developed for SCIEnT (Scientific and Industrial Research Organization), NIT Trichy.
+Developed for SCIEnT (Students Center for Innovation in Engineering and Technology), NIT Trichy.